Best Practices for Using UTM Parameters in Marketing Campaigns

 • Use only on external links: Do not use UTM parameters on links or buttons on your own website.
 UTMs were designed to report on external traffic to your site and as such they will overwrite your original attribution if used internally.

-Best Practices for using UTM parameters in Marketing Campaigns
+Best Practices for Using UTM Parameters in Marketing Campaigns

 Monika Boldak